Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Chronosymbolic Learning

 \section{Chronosymbolic Learning}

-As shown in Fig. \ref{3solvers}, pure data-driven and reasoning-based approaches are limited in different ways.
-The former is completely agnostic to the inherent symbolic information of the given CHC system, and can only draw hypotheses by guessing from data samples.
-The latter has difficulty \textit{inducing} global patterns of correct interpretations of a predicate, and are weak in incorporating the data samples into their reasoning process.

-To address the limitations, we propose \name, a modular framework that combines the merits of both approaches and makes the best use of symbolic information and numerical data simultaneously.
+As shown in Fig. \ref{3solvers}, pure data-driven and reasoning-based approaches exhibit distinct limitations.
+The former is completely agnostic to the inherent symbolic information within the CHC system, and relies solely on data samples for hypothesis generation.
+The latter struggles to \textit{induce} global patterns of solution interpretations, and faces challenges in effectively integrating data samples into its reasoning process.
+To address the limitations, we propose \name, a modular framework designed to amalgamate the strengths of both approaches and harness the full potential of symbolic information and numerical data concurrently.